Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: From topologically mandated to symmetry protected: context and strategy

-11) \textit{The non-Hermitian skin effect}: (confounder) having dropped thermodynamic stability, one cannot count on the topologically-mandated boundary modes to be the only boundary modes.
-The reason is that the non-Hermitian skin effect is a generic feature of unstable free boson Hamiltonians; see for example ref.~\cite{Brunelli2023} for a good discussion of this issue.
+11) \textit{The non-Hermitian skin effect (confounder).} If we drop thermodynamic stability, we cannot count on the topologically-mandated boundary modes to be the only boundary modes.
+The reason is that the non-Hermitian skin effect is a generic feature of unstable free boson Hamiltonians, see, for example, \cite{Brunelli2023} for a good discussion of this issue.

-12) \textit{Too few interesting many-body symmetries}: (defeater) The idea of refocusing the tenfold way on spin \(j=1/2\) fermions so that it can be fully grounded on many-body symmetry transformations is a recent development~\cite{2016Kennedy, Alldridge2020, 2023Alase}.
+12) \textit{Too few interesting many-body symmetries (defeater).} The idea of refocusing the tenfold way on spin \(j=1/2\) fermions so that it can be fully grounded on many-body symmetry transformations is a recent development~\cite{2016Kennedy, Alldridge2020, 2023Alase}.
 It does not qualitatively change the tenfold way but makes it easier to test experimentally.
 In contrast, generic many body-symmetries of stable, gapped free boson Hamiltonians seem too simple to support anything like the tenfold way.
 However, after dropping thermodynamic stability, squeezing transformations can play the role of symmetries of free boson Hamiltonians.
-As shown in the next section, this does partly circumvent this defeater.
+As shown in the next section, this indeed partly circumvent this defeater.

-13) \textit{Too many interesting single-particle symmetries}: (confounder) The standard analysis that leads to the fermionic tenfold way is built on the single-particle or the Bogoliubov-de Gennes Hamiltonians subjected to some single-particle ``symmetry" constraints as opposed to many-body symmetry constraints~\cite{Ryu_2010}.
+13) \textit{Too many interesting single-particle symmetries (confounder).} The standard analysis that leads to the fermionic tenfold way is built on the single-particle or the Bogoliubov-de Gennes Hamiltonians subjected to some single-particle ``symmetry" constraints, as opposed to many-body symmetry constraints~\cite{Ryu_2010}.
 This has not been a problem in practice because the link between single-particle ``symmetries" and many-body symmetries is tight for fermion \cite{PhysRevB.55.1142, 2016Kennedy}.
 For bosons, building a tenfold-way-like theory starting from the effective single-particle bosonic dynamical matrix is somewhat self-defeating because there are too many interesting ``symmetries" of the bosonic dynamical matrix and most of them have no many-body significance.
 Without a many-body interpretation of a symmetry of the dynamical matrix, claims of symmetry protection become weaker from a physical perspective.